There are things you can do each day to protect and defend your online reputation. Read on to learn more.

 3. Zip through your review sites

-If you’re running a business of any sort, you’ve probably got a listing on a review site like Yelp.
+If you’re running a business of any sort, you’ve probably got a listing on a review site.
 And research from BrightLocal suggests than 73 percent of consumers trust businesses more when they have positive business reviews.

-In other words, if people chat up your company and say good things on Yelp, good things are bound to happen to your business.
+In other words, if people chat up your company and say good things online, good things are bound to happen to your business.
 And the reverse is probably true, too.
 Don’t have time to look through your review sites everyday?